-The header image shows ‘In the same breath’, a 2008 artwork by artist and glass-blower Kate Williams (see her website for a video of the glass trombone being played).
-‘In the same breath’ can be seen as part of the upcoming Royal West of England Academy exhibition ‘Air: Visualising the Invisible in British Art 1768-2017‘.
+The header image shows ‘In the same breath’, a 2008 artwork by artist and glass-blower Kate Williams (borosilicate glass / 40 x 125 x 40 cm / courtesy of the artist / Photo © Yiannis Katsaris.
+See Kate Williams’s website for a video of the glass trombone being played).
+This work and many others are part of the upcoming Royal West of England Academy exhibition ‘Air: Visualising the Invisible in British Art 1768-2017‘.

 It Felt Like Drowning is the winner of the Inspired composition competition.
 Entrants were asked to attend the Feel It festival in November 2016 and take their inspiration from one of the events, exhibitions, talks, films or panel discussions they went to.
 Feel It was an arts festival on pain, breathlessness and performance, and It Felt Like Drowning draws on material from A Painful Silence, a panel discussion on domestic violence led by Prof. Gene Feder OBE.
 The piece was written for acclaimed trombone quartet Bones Apart, and will be premiered in Bristol at a free concert on April 28th.
 Composer and PhD student Elan Higueras writes: